MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/8-create-cosmosdb-procedures.md

 - **createDocument**.
 This method takes a JSON object and adds it as a new document to the collection.
 - **replaceDocument**.
 Use this method to replace a document with a new one.
 Cosmos DB doesn't support field-by-field modifications of a document.
 Instead, you overwrite a document with a new one containing the updated values.
 - **deleteDocument**.
 This method takes a reference to a document in the collection and removes the document from the collection.
 - **queryDocuments**.
 Use this method to send a SQL request that retrieves matching documents from the collection.
+Cosmos DB fetches data in *pages*.
+Each page contains up to 100 documents.
+Only the first page is retrieved initially.
+If there are more pages, the **queryDocuments**, Cosmos DB generates a continuation token.
+Your code can then call **queryDocuments** again with the same query, and pass the continuation token in as a parameter.
+The **queryDocuments** will then fetch the next page, and another continuation token if there is still further data.
+You continue calling **queryDocuments** and processing each page of documents until the continuation token indicates that you have retrieved all the available documents.

 These functions operate asynchronously.
 You provide a callback function that runs when the operation completes.
-The callback function receives three parameters: An object that contains the details of any error that occurred while performing the operation, a reference to the document that was affected by the operation, and an **options** object that contains additional information associated with the operation (this can be empty).
+The callback function receives three parameters: An object that contains the details of any error that occurred while performing the operation, a reference to the documents that were affected by the operation, and an **options** object that contains additional information associated with the operation (such as the continuation token for a query).

 You return a value from a stored procedure by setting the **response** object obtained from the context.
 The following example, based on the sample scenario, shows the code for a stored procedure that takes the ID of a student, and the academic year.
 The stored procedure removes the course grade information for that student.
 The response message from the stored procedure indicates how many student documents were modified (either 0 or 1):